steindlj/steindlj/README.md

-- 👋 Hi, I’m @steindlj
+- 👋 Hi, I’m @steindlj.
-- 🌱 I’m currently learning.
+- 📚 I’m currently learning.

 <!---
 steindlj/steindlj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.